centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [API] Fixed MBI APIs with the latest version of Centreon
 - [Administration] Fixed the display of the end date of the licenses
 - [Administration] Fixed the scrolling when reducing the screen size to access all items
-- [Configuration] Fixed contact/contactgroup additive inheritance configuration using massive change
+- [Configuration] Fixed contact/contactgroup additive inheritance configuration using mass change
 - [Configuration] Fixed empty host template from mappers (Host Discovery) by using default template form Plugin Packs discovery rule
 - [Configuration] Fixed the export when the host group is disabled
 - [Configuration] Fixed the export when the service group is disabled